Saturday, December 26, 2009

 Phil took this photo of the cargo vans driving down the Hill at Heckman Pass, the road so infamous it has its own poem:

-Be sure to finish your Will."
+"Before you drive the Hill, Be sure to finish your Will."

 Never mind Facebook.
 This stunning photo belongs in Life Magazine!